 We all know that fashion is cyclical and that everything comes back around, but that doesn’t mean you should dress in full of-another-decade outfits, which could run the risk of making you look like you’re both in costume and 10 years older.

 This mandate isn’t only silly, but a little sexist, too.
-Stemming from a whole bunch of antiquated notions including abundant height isn’t feminine, and a woman shouldn’t draw extra attention to herself, this rule is one no woman should ever follow if they don’t want to.
+Stemming from a whole bunch of antiquated notions—including abundant height isn’t feminine, and a woman shouldn’t draw extra attention to herself—this rule is one no woman should ever follow if she doesn’t want to.
 We know plenty of women who are six feet tall and still rock killer heels with grace (ahem, Jenna Lyons, Charlize Theron, Michelle Obama, Karlie Kloss….)

 We hate to assume you’d buy anything simply so people know you own it, but such is the world in which we live.
 Are you buying that Balenciaga bag because you really, really love it, or because you want others to know you bought it?
 If you buy those Jimmy Choo pumps, will you be able to truly enjoy them without posting them to social media?
 If the answer is no, you might have some thinking to do about your shopping habits.